AnujSengundar/Social_Media/README.md

 - **Dynamic Feed:** Real-time updates and dynamic content rendering.
 - **Responsive Design:** Tailwind CSS ensures a seamless user experience across various devices.
 - **Effortless State Management:** React Query simplifies state management and data fetching.

+## Technologies Used

+- [React JS](https://reactjs.org/): A JavaScript library for building user interfaces.
+- [Appwrite](https://appwrite.io/): An open-source backend server for web and mobile developers.
+- [Tailwind CSS](https://tailwindcss.com/): A utility-first CSS framework for designing modern and responsive interfaces.
+- [React Query](https://react-query.tanstack.com/): A tool for managing, caching, and updating remote and local state in React applications.

+## Contributing

+Contributions are welcome!
+If you find any issues or have suggestions for improvements, feel free to open an issue or create a pull request.

+## Acknowledgments

+Special thanks to the tutorial on [YouTube](https://youtu.be/_W3R2VwRyF4?si=SxB6f-0Y0DhAFgfI) for providing guidance on building this social media app.

+---

+Happy Coding! 🚀